kubeedge/ianvs/docs/proposals/algorithms/federated-class-incremental-learning/Federated Class-Incremental and Semi-Supervised learning Proposal.md

 - Define a Federated Class-Incremental learning paradigm base on Ianvs.

   - Sedna is a distributed synergy AI framework, which support plenty of distributed algorithm including incremental learning, federated learning.
   - Ianvs is a distributed synergy AI benchmarking, many benchmarking example can be found in ianvs.
 However, Ianvs did not support federated class incremental learning paradigm.
-Our project will fill this gap in the ianvs project.
+Our project will fill this gap in the Ianvs project.

 - Propose a new and effective federated class incremental learning algorithm to utilize the unlabeled data in the edge.